-Working towards the goal of a more diverse citizenry in BRC, this year we're continuing to support a Multicultural People of Color Neighborhood around the 6:30 avenue, expanding "queerborhoods" in the 4:30 and 7:30 sectors, supporting art pieces from artists of color, and encouraging more events on topics related to diversity and Radical Inclusion.
+Working towards the goal of a more diverse citizenry in BRC, this year we're continuing to support a Multicultural People of Color Neighborhood filled with camps led by Burners of Color around the 6:30 avenue, expanding "queerborhoods" in the 4:30 and 7:30 sectors, and more events on topics related to diversity and Radical Inclusion.
+All of BRC's Participation Forms now include questions to learn about how artists, camps, and mutant vehicles are supporting the goal of a more diverse citizenry and we're supporting access to our most committed groups.
 Onward, towards a more Radically Inclusive and equitable Black Rock City!